The CNBC Graduate Training Program consists of 4 required areas: Core Courses, Brain Bags, Ethics Education, and the CNBC Retreat.

 - Psych 85-719: Introduction to Parallel Distributed Processing.
 This course explores connectionist (or artificial neural network) models of cognitive and linguistic behavior.
 Students use PDP simulator software to experiment with various models.
 This course is usually offered every spring.
 Please check current course schedule for availability.

 - CS 15-883: Computational Models of Neural Systems.
 This course examines models of information processing in brain areas such as the hippocampus, cerebellum, basal ganglia, thalamus, and visual cortex.
 The course also looks briefly at synaptic learning rules and models of invertebrate learning.
 Students will have the opportunity to experiment with Matlab implementations of some of the models discussed in class.
-This course is usually offered every fall.
+This course is offered every other fall, in odd numbered years.
 Please check current course schedule for availability.

 - MATH 3375 / PSY 2480: Introduction to Computational Neuroscience.
 This course begins with mathematical models of excitable membranes, including the Hodgkin-Huxley model and simplifications such as the Morris-Lecar and FitzHugh-Nagumo models.
 The course explores the use of differential equations and numerical simulation and graphical techniques for modeling neural systems.
 Topics include simulations of electrical properties of membrane channels, single cells and neuronal networks.
 The course includes a hands-on laboratory component and completion of a small modeling project of the student's choosing.
 This course is usually offered every fall.
 Please check current course schedule for availability.